Tag Archives: Independent Horror

 Grade: B+

-All Hallows’ Eve is an above-average, low-budget, independent horror film from 2013 reminiscent of the wonderful Showtime series Masters of Horror.
+All Hallows’ Eve is an above-average, low-budget, independent horror film from 2013 reminiscent of the wonderful Showtime series Masters of Horror (2005-2007).

-The antagonist of the film is a horrific supernatural clown that reminded me of Pennywise from “It”.
+The antagonist is a horrific supernatural clown that reminds me of Pennywise from “It”.
 The motivations of the clown are not explained, nor is that necessary.

 One of the three stories feels out of place, but the other two are excellent.

-Anyone looking for some late-night fright would do well watching this creepy little film.
+Anyone looking for some late-night fright should watch this creepy little film called All Hallows’ Eve (2013).

 The Gore, Gore Girls-1972